 Most MPI implementations use buffering for overall performance reasons, and some programs depend on it.
 However, you should not assume that there is any message buffering between processes because the MPI Standard does not mandate a buffering strategy.
-Table 3-1 on page 39 illustrates a simple sequence of MPI operations that cannot work unless messages are buffered.
-If sent messages were not buffered, each process would hang in the initial call, waiting for an MPI\Recv call to take the message.
+Table 3-1 on page 36 illustrates a simple sequence of MPI operations that cannot work unless messages are buffered.
+If sent messages are not buffered, each process hangs in the initial call, waiting for an MPI_Recv call to take the message.

-Because most MPI implementations do buffer messages to some degree, a program like this does not usually hang.
-The MPI\Send calls return after putting the messages into buffer space, and the MPI\Recv calls get the messages.
+Because most MPI implementations buffer messages to some degree, a program like this does not usually hang.
+The MPI_Send calls return after putting the messages into buffer space, and the MPI_Recv calls get the messages.
 Nevertheless, program logic like this is not valid according to the MPI Standard.
-Programs that require this sequence of MPI calls should employ one of the buffer MPI send calls, MPI\Bsend or MPI\Ibsend.
+Programs that require this sequence of MPI calls should employ one of the buffer MPI send calls, MPI_Bsend or MPI_Ibsend.